verbb/formie/docs/forms/spam-protection.md

 The browser package records when a form instance was first mounted and sends that value as `formStartedAt`.
 Formie compares it against the configured minimum (in seconds) on the server.

 Very fast automated submissions are flagged as spam.
 Real users who submit immediately after the page loads may also be caught if the minimum is set too high, so tune this value for your forms.

+### Form submit expiration

+Form submit expiration uses the same `formStartedAt` timestamp as minimum submit time.
+If the elapsed time exceeds the configured maximum (in seconds), the submission is marked as spam.

+Use this when you want to reject stale form sessions left open for hours or days.
+It is disabled by default.

 ### Replay protection